Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 once the fluid has attained operating temperature (160 degrees F); the system is effectively climate controlled across the altitude operating range of the Phantom.
-A series of precision magnetic torquers provide localization movement, while acceleration pickoffs function within a separate electromagnetic field perform the actual data capture from the displacements of the gyroscopes.
+A series of precision magnetic torquers provide localization movement, while acceleration pick-offs function within a separate electromagnetic field perform the actual data capture from the displacements of the gyroscopes.

 Along the platform, set orthogonally (at 90 degree respective positions) are a